gemc/clas12Tags_old/README.md

 Tags
 ----

-- 3a.0.0: git commit f9e1251, Dec 1 2016.
-Includes FTOF and CTOF paddle delays from CCDB.
+- 3a.0.0: git commit d3a5dc1, Dec 2 2016.
+Includes FTOF and CTOF paddle delays from CCDB, and CTOF center off-set.